Exploiting Sparsity for Semi-Algebraic Set Volume Computation: Preliminaries

 for $\mbX=\R^4$, $\mbX_1= \langle x_1,x_2 \rangle$, $\mbX_2 = \langle x_2,x_3 \rangle$, $\mbX_3 = \langle x_3,x_4 \rangle$ and the projection maps are $\pi_{\mbX_1}(\mbx)=(x_1,x_2)$, $\pi_{\mbX_2}(\mbx)=(x_2,x_3)$, $\pi_{\mbX_3}(\mbx)=(x_3,x_4)$.

 Our methodology is based on the classical theory of clique trees.
-We first construct a graph associated with the structure of the problem.
-For each variable in the definition of $\mbK$, we define a vertex of the graph.
-Then, two variables that interact within the same polynomial in the definition of $\mbK$ correspond to vertices connected by an edge.
-Up to a chordal extension (which is equivalent to slightly weakening the sparsity pattern), we suppose that the associated graph is \emph{chordal} (i.e. every cycle of length greater than 3 has a chord, i.e. an edge linking two nonconsecutive vertices).
-Then we construct the \emph{cliques} of the graph (a clique $C$ is a subset of vertices such that every vertex of $C$ is connected to all the other vertices of $C$).
-Figure \ref{fig:sparsex1} illustrates this constuction for the sparse set (\ref{sparsex1}), the vertices are denoted by $x_i$ and our cliques are denoted by $C_j$.
+Up to a chordal extension (which is equivalent to slightly weakening the {correlative} sparsity pattern), we suppose that the {correlation} graph is \emph{chordal} (i.e. every cycle of length greater than 3 has a chord, i.e. an edge linking two nonconsecutive vertices).
+Then we construct the {maximal} \emph{cliques} of the graph (a clique $C$ is a subset of vertices such that every vertex of $C$ is connected to all the other vertices of $C$, { a clique is maximal when its cardinal is maximal}). {Most of the time, up to concatenation of some of the $\mbg_i$ the maximal cliques of a chordal correlation graph are exactly the supports of the $\mbg_i$: $C_i = S(\mbg_i)$, so in the following we will consider only such case\footnote{The only exception would be cliques forming a triangle and is tackled in detail in section \ref{secdip}.}}.
+Figure \ref{fig:sparsex1} illustrates this constuction for the sparse set (\ref{sparsex1}), the vertices are denoted by $x_i$ and our {maximal} cliques are denoted by $C_j$.

 Then, we construct a \emph{clique tree} which is instrumental to the computer implementation.
-It is proved in \cite{graphs} that if the graph is chordal, then its cliques can be organized within a tree satisfying the clique intersection property: for two cliques $C$ and $C'$ the intersection $C\cap C'$ is contained in every clique on the path from $C$ to $C'$.
+It is proved in \cite{graphs} that if the graph is chordal, then its {maximal} cliques can be organized within a tree satisfying the clique intersection property: for two {maximal} cliques $C$ and $C'$ the intersection $C\cap C'$ is contained in every {maximal} clique on the path from $C$ to $C'$.
 Figure \ref{fig:4dcl} represents the clique tree associated to the sparse set (\ref{sparsex1}).

 For a slightly more complicated illustration, consider the sparse set